Variable logic

 Variable Logic Element

-Writing variable logic & setting values
+Writing variable logic

-Variable logic is composed of a few pieces:
+Variable logic is composed of three pieces

 1. Statements